Masakochan1921/Research-Data-Foundation-Camp-Project/README.md

 # METHODOLOGICAL INFORMATION

 ## Description of methods used for collection/generation of data:
 Data was collected using proprietary laboratory software and hardware.
 Dataset was de-identified and simulated for the purpose of using it as sample data for the Research Data Foundations Camp Microcredential.
+It is not real data.

 ## Methods for processing the data:
 The dataset was extracted from Tableau into a Microsoft Excel csv file.
 The dataset was de-identified and modified for simulation data for the purpose of using it as sample data for the Research Data Foundations Camp Microcredential.
+It is not real data.

 ## Instrument- or software-specific information needed to interpret the data:
 *include full name and version of software, and any necessary packages or libraries needed to run scripts*